group13-12-30-44/Operating_System/README.md

 On the other hand, each smoker waits for the agent's notification.
 Once it is notified, the smoker picks up the ingredients, makes a cigarette, smokes for a while, and goes back to the table waiting for his next ingredients.

+We use red squares and green circles for semaphore waits and signals, respectively.
+The table is a shared object, because the agent puts ingredients on the table and smokers take ingredients from the table.
+Therefore, some protection is necessary to avoid race condition.
+A mutex lock simply does not work, because with a lock the owner must unlock the lock which is not the case here.
+The agent waits for the table to become available, and then puts ingredients on the table.
+If we use a mutex lock, the agent must unlock the table, and if the agent is a fast runner he may come back and lock the table again to make another set of ingredient before the previous ones are taken.
+Thus, we have a race condition.
+Thus, we use a semaphore with which the thread that executes a wait to lock the semaphore and the thread that executes a signal to unlock the semaphore do not have to be the same.